observablehq/plot/README.md

 Plot.barY(alphabet.filter(d => /[aeiou]/i.test(d.letter)), {x: "letter", y: "frequency"})
 ```

-Together the **sort** and **reverse** transforms allow control over *z*-order, which can be important when addressing overplotting.
+Together the **sort** and **reverse** transforms allow control over *z* order, which can be important when addressing overplotting.
 If the sort option is a function but does not take exactly one argument, it is assumed to be a [comparator function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort#description); otherwise, the sort option is interpreted as a channel value definition and thus may be either as a column name, accessor function, or array of values.

 For greater control, you can also implement a [custom transform function](#custom-transforms):